KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - :ref:`dance`
     - Video Effect
     - On Master
-    - An audio visualization filter that moves the image around proportional to the magnitude of the audio spectrum. (dance)
+    - An audio visualization filter that moves the image around proportional to the magnitude of the audio spectrum (dance)
   * - darken
     - Compositions
     -
-    - Perform a darken operation between two sources (minimum value of both sources). (frei0r.darken)
+    - Perform a darken operation between two sources (minimum value fo both sources) (frei0r.darken)
   * - datascope
     - Video Effect
     - Utility